Curriculum: RN to BSN Online

 Credit: 3

-This course uses a competency based conceptual framework to provide capstone experiences for the RN to BSN student to synthesize coursework and current evidence into one’s professional practice.
-Students’ unique experiences provide the context in which to demonstrate the role of the baccalaureate prepared nurse in the delivery of client/patient-centered, evidence-based care that improves health care outcomes.
+This course is a capstone experience for the RN/BSN student to synthesize coursework and current evidence into professional practice.
+Students' unique experiences provide a context in which to demonstrate the role of the professional nurse in the improvement of health care outcomes.

 3